cortega26/PDF-Text-Analizer/README.md

 If you want to request a new feature, you can open an issue on the issue tracker on GitHub.

 ## Contact

 If you have any questions or comments, you can contact me for details.

+## Contributing

+If you want to contribute to this project, you can fork the repository, make your changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICEContributing If you want to contribute to this project, you can fork the repository, make your changes, and submit a pull request.
+See the [LICENSE](https://github.com/cortega26/PDF-Text-Analizer/blob/main/license.md)